twilight-rs/twilight/twilight-gateway/README.md

 ## Examples

-Start a shard and loop over guild and voice state events:
+Create a shard and loop over guild and voice state events:

 ```rust,no_run
 use std::env;